 Doherty, et al. (2014) present several pertinent tensions that SEs face when dealing with human resources and suggest that these can play a significant role in stifling their ability to operate and grow.
 They include challenges in recruiting and managing volunteers’ performance (Richards and Reed, 2015), staff retention, preserving staff motivation and dealing with the conflict that often occurs between volunteers and paid staff.
 Doherty, et al. (2014) also state that SEs will often be in a position where clients that use their services will also be employees of the SE.
 Thus, as client and worker morph into one, staff performance is often compromised.
 SEs can subsequently be faced with human resource tensions that result from simultaneously managing vulnerable clients (staff), volunteers and paid staff, with limited resources and expertise.
 The dual mission is also perceived as leading to intractable internal conflicts between members (Smith et al., 2012), although this latter tension has the potential to be resolved by the recognition of the dual mission paradox as myth that this paper proposes.

 The key HR tensions to emerge from SE literature, namely, managing paid and volunteer staff, serving clients by employing them, and balancing staff professionalization with community compassion, are not paradoxical ‘fixed opposites' but are an ongoing dialectic.
 Subsequently, when managing these tensions SEs should best avoid determining them as contradictory, competing forces.
 To effectively manage these tensions, it is suggested that SEs pay specific attention to the potential of the combined knowledge that clients, volunteers and paid staff offer when working in a temporal/flexible structure.
 For example, Shoreditch Trust train young people who have criminal records to be chefs in their award-winning Waterhouse restaurant.
 They support the trainee chefs with counselling to cope with their challenges.
-Some of their graduates have gone on to secure jobs in famous London restaurants and they come back voluntarily to the Waterhouse restaurant to mentor the young trainees:
+Some of their graduates have gone on to secure jobs in famous London restaurants and they come back voluntarily to the Waterhouse restaurant to mentor the young trainees (Shoreditch Trust, 2017).

-“We even go into their new work places when they get jobs in established London restaurants and help our graduates as they have often grown up in care homes so we provide advice in housing, budgeting, debt management and the isolation of living alone.
-Our graduates know we are still here to support them.
-Also a number of them have come back to the Waterhouse to mentor our young trainees.”
-(CEO).

 Cardiff Prison’s ‘Clink’ restaurant is a similar social venture that operates as a ‘real’ restaurant that is open to the public and fully staffed by prison inmates who are trained and awarded hospitality/catering qualifications through their service in the restaurant.
 The social mission of the SE is to assist inmates’ rehabilitation and employment potential upon leaving prison.
 Recently, the restaurant has reported a duel mission success, socially it reports a 49% reduction in reoffending amongst participating inmates (The Clink, 2018) and commercially it claimed the accolade of being ranked among the top 10 restaurants in the UK (Walesonline, 2015).

 Staff involvement in decision-making is known to contribute to their commitment and motivation (Ohana, Meyer and Swaton, 2012), and a heightened social mission can also be attractive to prospective employees (Battilana and Dorado, 2010; Battilana and Lee, 2014).
 Thus, a dynamic approach to dealing with HR is called for where management decisions consider the fluid deployment of staff depending upon the goals being pursued or the environmental conditions that are faced.
 In practice, this will result in a managing approach that sees its workforce situationally change their job roles and requirements.